onsi/ginkgo/docs/index.md

 #### Avoid Spec Pollution: Don't Initialize Variables in Container Nodes

 We've covered this already but it bears repeating: **"Declare in container nodes, initialize in setup nodes"**.
 Since container nodes are only invoked once during the tree construction phase you should declare closure variables in container nodes but always initialize them in setup nodes.
-The following is invalid can potentially infuriating to debug:
+The following is invalid and can potentially be infuriating to debug:

 ```go
 /* === INVALID === */